James the Great: Emblem

 The Cross of Saint James, the symbol of the Order of Santiago; the hilt is surmounted with a scallop.

 James' emblem was the scallop shell (or "cockle shell"), and pilgrims to his shrine often wore that symbol on their hats or clothes.
 The French term for a scallop is coquille St. Jacques, which means "cockle (or mollusc) of [St.] Jacob".
 The German word for a scallop is Jakobsmuschel, which means "Jacob's mussel (or clam)"; the Dutch word is Jacobsschelp, meaning "Jacob's shell".
 In Danish and with the same meaning as in Dutch, the word is Ibskal – Ib being a Danish version of the name "Jakob" and skal meaning "shell".

 Military Order of Santiago

-The military Order of Santiago, named after Saint Tiago or Saint James, was founded in Spain in the 12th century to fight the Moors.
+The military Order of Santiago, named after Saint Iago or Saint James, was founded in Spain in the 12th century to fight the Moors.
 Later, as in other orders of chivalry, the membership became a mark of honor.